 Water also affects the way the cerebrospinal fluid works and moves in the body.
 When the body is dehydrated, it doesn’t move as it should, and brain function, reflexes, and cognitive processing could be impacted.
 Don’t chance it.
 If your problems are caused by something as simple as not drinking enough water, that is something you can change today.
 Drink up!
 Your body will thank you.

 Severe Back Pain & Chiropractic Care

-The information herein on "Why Water Is So Important to Obtaining a Healthy Spine" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Why Water Is So Important to Obtaining a Healthy Spine" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.